Geometry matters: Exploring language examples at the decision boundary: Abstract

 \section{Abstract}

-A growing body of recent evidence has highlighted the limitations of natural language processing (NLP) datasets and classifiers.
-These include the presence of annotation artifacts in datasets, classifiers relying on shallow features like a single word (e.g., if a movie review has the word “romantic”, the review tends to be positive), or unnecessary words (e.g., learning a proper noun to classify a movie as positive or negative).
-The presence of such artifacts has subsequently led to the development of challenging datasets to force the model to generalize better.
-While a variety of heuristic strategies, such as counterfactual examples and contrast sets, have been proposed, the theoretical justification about what makes these examples difficult is often lacking or unclear.
-In this paper, using tools from information geometry, we propose a theoretical way to quantify the difficulty of an example in NLP.
-Using our approach, we explore difficult examples for two popular NLP architectures.
-We discover that both BERT and CNN are susceptible to single word substitutions in high difficulty examples.
-Consequently, examples with low difficulty scores tend to be robust to multiple word substitutions.
-Our analysis shows that perturbations like contrast sets and counterfactual examples are not necessarily difficult for the model, and they may not be accomplishing the intended goal.
-Our approach is simple, architecture agnostic, and easily extendable to other datasets.
+A growing body of evidence has suggested that metrics like accuracy overestimate the classifier's generalization ability.
+Several state of the art NLP classifiers like BERT and LSTM rely on superficial cue words(e.g., if a movie review has the word “romantic”, the review tends to be positive), or unnecessary words (e.g., learning a proper noun to classify a movie as positive or negative).
+One approach to address this is how teachers discover gaps in a student's understanding: by finding problems where small variations confuse the student, it's possible to perturb and study NLP classifiers in a similar way.
+While several perturbation strategies like contrast sets or random word substitutions have been proposed, they are typically based on heuristics and/or require expensive human involvement.
+In this work, using tools from information geometry, we propose a principled way to quantify the fragility of an example for an NLP classifier.
+By discovering such difficult examples for several state of the art NLP models like BERT, LSTM, and CNN, we demonstrate their susceptibility to meaningless perturbations like noun/synonym substitution, causing their accuracy to drop down to 20 percent in some cases.
+Our approach is simple, architecture agnostic and can be used to study the fragilities of text classification models.
 All the code used will be made publicly available, including a tool to explore the difficult examples for other datasets.